 When we exchange professional politicians for ‘legislature by lot’, do we achieve a more honest, more effective version of democracy?
 Brett – author of ‘The End Of Politicians: Time for a Real Democracy’ – makes a convincing argument for deliberative democracy – asking each other to take a turn in making the decisions that matter.
 By capitalising on ‘the wisdom of crowds’ and truly embracing the diversity within our society, a revival of sortition (once practiced by the ancient Greeks) could help us reinvent the way we live together, allocating resources fairly and responsibly.

-In a time when politics has never been more confusing and frustrating, we look forward to Brett’s explanation of an alternative system that may hold the key to tackling the climate crisis and societal injustice.
+In a time when politics has never been more confusing and frustrating, Brett’s explanation of an alternative system may hold the key to tackling the climate crisis and societal injustice.